 It is very important to pay attention to any easements on the property that may impede development (this one didn’t).
 Don’t see any recorded easements on the plat?
 It is always a good idea to get a title report done during your study period (always get a study period!) because it will uncover any easements that aren’t recorded at the county level.

 RPAs and Floodplains

 If the property has an RPA (Resource Protection Area) or a floodplain, you should consult a site engineer immediately.
-You can read more about these conditions in a post I wrote last year.
+You can read more about these conditions in this post.